neonbelly/fastandcurious/README.md

 # Fast And Curious
 304 class car classification app using neural networks, Keras, CoreML, and Swift.
+Using a pretrained ResNet50 neural network, we can add a few additional layers and train on car model data.
+Once the model is trained, it is as simple as converting the model to CoreML using coremltools and then designing an iOS app around the model.

 ## View my presentation here: